lepture/flask-oauthlib/docs/index.rst

 --------

 - Support for OAuth 1.0a, 1.0, 1.1, OAuth2 client
-- Friendly API (same with Flask-OAuth)
+- Friendly API (same as Flask-OAuth)
 - Direct integration with Flask
 - Basic support for remote method invocation of RESTful APIs
 - Support OAuth1 provider with HMAC and RSA signature